 Cooked brown rice stays fresh for about 3 hours without refrigeration (consume it within 3 hours, DO NOT refrigerate after 3 hours), 5 days in the refrigerator or 3 months in the freezer.
 This turmeric brown rice with lemon can last for about 6 to 7 hours without refrigeration.
 The citrus juice and turmeric help keep the rice fresh for longer.
 That makes it ideal for packed lunches, picnics and potluck side dishes.
 Make sure that you use clean, dry containers and store them after the rice has completely cooled down.

 Is brown rice hard to digest?

 Due to its high fiber content, brown rice can be hard to digest for some of us who are not used to high-fiber food.
 Soaking brown rice before cooking helps digestion.
-Another way to improve the digestion of brown rice is to use healing spices like turmeric and ginger (and lemon, too) to season brown rice.
+Another way to improve the digestion of brown rice is to use healing spices like turmeric and ginger (and lemon, too) that make it easy on the stomach, to season brown rice.
 (As we have used in this recipe.)

 If you want to replace white rice with brown rice in your favorite rice recipes, follow these simple steps.
 Once you know the brown rice to water ratio and how to cook brown rice as above, you can make the best brown rice recipes:

 - Add more seasoning for brown rice.
 (About 25% more than when you use white rice.)

 - Add more vegetables and herbs than you would for white rice.

 - After cooking and seasoning the brown rice, keep it closed and allow it to sit for a minimum of about 10 minutes so that the flavors are absorbed by the brown rice.